Adaaks/PM-Cleaner/README.md

 # PM Cleaner

-Cleans your private messages in the not so absolute quickness
+Cleans your private messages in the absolute quickness

 # Update

-- Added threading, to make it faster (recommended: 100)
+- Optimised code, and removed threading

 # Setup